InspectorCaracal/SillyTavern-SimTracker/README.md

 - `/sst-convert` - Converts all sim data to the new format using current settings
 - `/sst-convert json` - Converts all sim data to JSON format
 - `/sst-convert yaml` - Converts all sim data to YAML format
+- `/sst-convert auto` - Sets format to auto-detect and migrates all sim data

 ### /sst-add
 Adds a sim block to the last character message if it doesn't already have one, and requests continuation.

 **Usage:**
-- `/sst-add` - Adds a sim block in the user's preferred format (JSON or YAML)
+- `/sst-add` - Adds a sim block in the user's preferred format (JSON, YAML, or auto-detect with JSON default)

 ## Additional Documentation